opencord/voltha-system-tests/README.md

 options](https://github.com/ciena/kind-voltha#voltha-up-configuration-options)
 first to see how to configure the `kind-voltha` installation behavior.

-* Recommended software versions
+> Recommended software versions

-Helm: v2.14.3
+- Helm: v2.14.3
-Kubernetes: v1.15.5
+- Kubernetes: v1.15.5
-KIND: v0.5.1
+- KIND: v0.5.1

 You can skip the installation of Kubernetes cluster and Helm by setting environment variables.
-For example, run the following command to install VOLTHA only on an existing cluster.
+For example, run the following command to install VOLTHA only in an existing cluster.

 ```bash
 git clone https://github.com/ciena/kind-voltha